MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/physics-interactions.md

 - **Rigidbody Mode**: When set to true, the rigidbody position and velocity are taken as initial conditions.
 Enables real time future position calculation.
 - **Rigidbody**: Defines which rigidbody is taken.
 This only applies when **Rigidbody Mode** is set to *true*.
 - **Initial Velocity**: Defines the initial velocity (this applies only when **Rigidbody Mode** is set to false).
 The initial position is taken from the position of the GameObject this component is attached to.
-- **Max Number Of Points** defines maximum number of calculated points.
+- **Max Number Of Points**: Defines the maximum number of calculated points.
 - **Time Step**: Defines the time difference between the future positions.
 - **Gravity** is the gravitational acceleration.
 - **Line Renderer**: Specifies the line renderer the position of points are copied to.
 This displays the throw trajectory.